Chalarafraxinea – Ash Die Back Disease

 4. How is the AONB funded?

 DEFRA funds up to 75% of core costs (salaries, accommodation etc) and four of the five partner local authorities pays a proportion of the rest.
 (North Somerset Council withdrew funding 2011-2012 Financial Year but continue to assist with Projects costs) The four local authorities also contribute to the AONB budget for projects.
 Then we bid for other money to carry out more projects.
-For a detailed breakdown see the latest Annual Review
+More detail can be found in the Annual Review.

 5. How much of the AONB falls in each local authority area?